jnbastoky/Debian-on-QNAP-TS-451DeU/README.md

    sudo screen /dev/ttyUSB0 115200
    ```
 ### Install OS
+1. Plug in the USB drive to the QNAP
-1. Power on the QNAP
+2. Power on the QNAP
-2. After system beep press `ESC` to enter the BIOS setup
+3. After system beep press `ESC` or `DEL` to enter the BIOS setup
+4. Under ___ menu select the USB drive

 ## References
 - https://www.reddit.com/r/qnap/comments/ttm5db/gaining_access_to_the_ts451deu/